10 Signs of Chemical Submission and How to Protect Your Safety at Night

 What to do immediately if suspected?

-The priority is to ensure the person's safety, not to leave them alone, and to activate medical or police assistance if necessary.
-Do not wait to be certain: in cases of chemical submission, time is a critical factor.
+The priority is to ensure the person's safety, not to leave them alone, and to call for medical or police assistance if necessary.
+Do not wait to be certain: when it comes to chemical submission, time is a critical factor.

-Remove the person from the risky situation, stay with them, contact a trusted person, the facility staff, or emergency services.
+Move the person away from the risky situation, stay with them, contact a trusted person, the establishment staff, or emergency services.

-Call 15 or 112 in case of illness, loss of consciousness, violence, suspicion of assault, or concerning condition.
-Call 17 if the person is in danger or if a crime is in progress.
+Call 15 or 112 in case of illness, loss of consciousness, violence, suspected assault, or worrying condition.
+Call 17 if the person is in danger or if an offense is in progress.

-Toxicological analyses must be carried out quickly, as some substances disappear rapidly from the blood and urine.
-A medical evaluation is also important in cases of suspected sexual assault, violence, or illness.
+Toxicological analyses must be done quickly, as some substances disappear rapidly from blood and urine.
+A medical evaluation is also important in case of suspected sexual assault, violence, or illness.

 Keep the glass, bottle, food, or suspicious product.
 Keep worn clothing, messages, photos, videos, tickets, transport proofs, and testimonies.
 Note the time, place, people present, and any details you remember.